|Oracle® Database Globalization Support Guide

 %ORACLE_HOME%\nls\lbuilder directory and executing the

-Before using Oracle Locale Builder for a specific task, you should become familiar with the following tab pages and dialog boxes:
+Before using Oracle Locale Builder for a specific task, you should become familiar with tab pages and dialog boxes that include the following:

 Note:Oracle Locale Builder includes online help.